adhiraj-ranjan/temp-mail/README.md

-# temp-mail
+# Temp-Mail
 get a temporary email, from the comfort of your terminal [ purely written in python ]

-# dependencies
+### Install Dependencies
 - requests
 - beautifulsoup

+'''
-Command - pip install -r requirements.txt
+pip install -r requirements.txt
+'''